 Alright, I’m done being all “gloom and doom”, so let’s talk solutions!

 - The first thing on my list might surprise you… I’d change my diet!
 Currently, we eat about 90% “real” food (we occasionally eat out or order in), but we do use natural sweeteners, which I would cut out entirely.
 That isn’t because of the whole “sugar on the teeth causes bacteria to grow, which causes decay” theory.
 Sugar takes more from our bodies than it gives, so it’s overall effect is depleting minerals.
 (If you are new to “real” foods, I recommend one of my favorite blogs to learn more since I don’t yet have my “real” foods series posted.
 Check out www.thehealthyhomeeconomist.com where Sarah has put together, not only tons of tutorials and research, but a wide array of delicious recipes!)
 I would also strictly limit my grain intake due to phytic acid and other anti-nutrients that can deplete minerals.

-The things I would increase are bone broth, fermented cod liver oil and high vitamin butter oil.
+The things I would increase are bone broth, cod liver oil (NOT fermented- that stuff is just rancid!) and high vitamin butter oil.
 If you are unfamiliar with the oils, please do look into them.
 Dr. Weston A. Price used them, along with a healthy meal every day, to actually heal dental decay in children in the early 1900’s!
 I’m currently taking them to help my baby, who is due in seven weeks, to develop strong bones and teeth and a healthy brain.